Skip to main content

 Teaching

 I work in the department of Sport and Health Sciences as a postgraduate teaching associate.
-I am involved in teaching seminars and practicals for the undergraduate modules ESS1703 Bioenergetics, ESS2001 Exercise Physiology, and ESS2303 / ESS2304 Research Methods and Analytical Procedures / Quantitative Research Methods.
+I am involved in teaching seminars, tutorials, and practicals for the undergraduate modules ESS1703 Bioenergetics, ESS2001 Exercise Physiology, ESS1006 Human Anatomy and Kinanthropometry, ESS2303 / ESS2304 Research Methods and Analytical Procedures / Quantitative Research Methods, and the postgraduate module SHSM024 Research Methods and Analytical Procedures.
 I also run the Statistics helpdesk for undergraduate and postgraduate students.

 Supervision / Group